Grief and Loss

 In response to any of the above losses which can result in grief, do you feel:

 - despairing, guilty, rejected, or a sense of shame?

-Has your loss impacted on you in any of the following ways:
+Has your grief impacted on you in any of the following ways:

-- are you yearning intensely for the person (or pet) you have lost?
+- are you yearning intensely for what you have lost?

 - are you having difficulty adapting to the reality of the change and the loss?